Fathpinder/pick-up/README.md

 ## User Story
->AS A USER that is interested in staying active
+>AS A USER that is interested in staying active<br/>
->I WANT to be able to search for parks and games, and create my own events
+>I WANT to be able to search for parks and games, and create my own events<br/>
 >SO THAT it's easy to fit recreational sports into my schedule

 ## Contributers

-Collaborators Github Profiles:
+Collaborator's Github Profiles:

   [Chase Christenson](https://github.com/chasechri)<br/>
   [Mark Grangaard](https://github.com/Fathpinder)<br/>